PERRY COUNTY

 Cove (PRR) - This station was originally moved from Cove to Hollidaysburg where it was part of a museum/private collection owned by Chuck Hazlett in the 1970s.
 The collection of artifacts, including the station were eventually auctioned/sold.
 The station now resides at the Monon Connection Museum in Indiana.
 Does anyone know what year the depot was originally moved to Hollidaysburg?
 It was subsequently moved to Indiana in 2002.
 Not to be confused with the Cove in Bedford County which had a Cove station on the H&BTM RR.

 Duncannon (PRR) - The building was commissioned in 1900 and completed in 1902.
+It was vacated by the railroad in 1954.
+It was purchased from the railroad in the early 1970s by Ed Chism of Cove (Duncannon Record, 2-28-1974).
 Blue Ridge Communications, a cable company, purchased the building in 2005.
 After totally remodeling the building and trying to keep it as original as possible, but still making it functional, the building had a grand re-opening in 2009.

 Loysville (N&SV) - Building is part of Kreider's Mill.

 New Germantown (N&SV) - Station is now used by Toboyne Township for storage.
-Had been modified in the 1930s to accomodate a bus garage.
+Had been modified in the 1930s to accommodate a bus garage.

 Water Plug (N&SV) - During the late 1800's, the Newport and Shermans Valley railroad crossed behind the house.
 Due to a never failing spring on the property, a dam was constructed and water supplied to the steam engines.
 Thus, Water Plug Station (as it was known on the N&SV timetable as well).
 To this day, the spring is used to fill and top off the 20x40 ft. in ground swimming pool on the property.
 The dam can still be seen but has since been breached.